Confocal families of plane algebraic curves: Known examples of confocal families

 \section{Known examples of confocal families}

-In each example below we indicate explicitly whether prescribed real foci determine a positive-dimensional confocal family, a finite set of curves, or a unique curve.
-Throughout, the dimension is the dimension of the parameter space of real curves with the prescribed real foci.
+In each example below we indicate explicitly whether prescribed real foci, or more precisely a prescribed focal divisor when multiplicities occur, determine a positive-dimensional confocal family, a finite set of curves, or a unique curve.
+Throughout, the dimension is the dimension of the parameter space of real curves with the prescribed focal data.